devpro/github-workflow-parts/README.md

-# github-workflow-repository
+# GitHub workflow parts

-Repository of workflows to be used in GitHub Actions
+Repository of workflow parts to be used in GitHub Actions.